- Why is the compiler written in Rust?

 - Alpaca functions are auto-curried, Gleam’s are not.

-- Alpaca's unions can be untagged, with Gleam all variants in an enum need a name.
+- Alpaca’s unions can be untagged, with Gleam all variants in a custom type need a name.

 - Alpaca’s compiler is written in Erlang, Gleam’s is written in Rust.

-- Alpaca's syntax is closer to ML family languages, Gleam's is closer to C family languages.
+- Alpaca’s syntax is closer to ML family languages, Gleam’s is closer to C or ECMAScript family languages.

 - Alpaca compiles to Core Erlang, Gleam compiles to regular Erlang.